marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/interoperation.rst

   because this option may interfere with the semantics of the user program and users may not always use :samp:`g++` to link his or her application.
-Applications are not required to use the :option:`-Wl,-brtl` flag on the link line-the rest of the libstdc++.a library which is not dependent on the symbol merging semantics will continue to function correctly.
+Applications are not required to use the :option:`-Wl,-brtl` flag on the link line---the rest of the libstdc++.a library which is not dependent on the symbol merging semantics will continue to function correctly.